 Building a Culture of Collaboration: GME Leaders Establishing Critical Connections in Times of Crisis

 Collaboration within departments and across healthcare systems is critical in times of crisis.
 The challenges presented by COVID-19 require GME leaders to break down silos and take an integrated approach to sharing critical resources and expertise in this high stress, complex, and rapidly changing environment.
-Join us virtually for Building a Culture of Collaboration: GME Leaders Establishing Critical Connections in Times of Crisis on Oct.
-15, 12:00 – 1:00 PM ET.
-During this hour-long discussion, our speakers, in partnership with other leaders within their academic health center will share strategies for promoting cross-institutional, interprofessional and interdepartmental communication and collaborative efforts, bringing diverse groups together to lead the nation’s response to the global pandemic.
-Register Now
+During this hour-long discussion, our speakers, in partnership with other leaders within their academic health center share strategies for promoting cross-institutional, interprofessional and interdepartmental communication, and collaborative efforts, bringing diverse groups together to lead the nation’s response to the global pandemic.

 The Path Forward in GME: An AAMC Crisis Leadership Panel Discussion